mschmidty/bio_notes/notes/_posts/2018-08-16-archy-model-for-the-average.md

 published: true
 ---

 This year I made a model that attempts to predict where cultural resources are likely to occur on the landscape that I work on.
 It worked quite well.
 Validation showed that the model captures about 94% of all archaeological sites on the landscape, while only predicting an arch site 12% of the time where there is not one.
-I used a variety of data sources - animal migratory and concentration areas, hydrologic features, and a variety of elevation based metrics - to feed into a random forest machine learning algorithm to classify a raster (grid GIS layer) pixels.
+I used a variety of data sources - animal migratory and concentration areas, hydrologic features, and a variety of elevation based metrics - to feed into a random forest machine learning algorithm to classify raster (grid GIS layer) pixels.

-Now I need to explain to my managers what the model is and then I need to prove to the state agency that oversees cultural resources, SHIPO, in Colorado, that the model works and is trustworthy enough to use.
+Now, I need to explain to my managers what the model is and then I need to prove to the state agency that oversees cultural resources, SHIPO, in Colorado, that the model works and is trustworthy enough to use.

 This note is an attempt at collecting my thoughts for both of these conversations.
-My goal is to come up with a relatively non-complex explainer on how the model works, why I believe it works and why we should have confidence in it.
+My goal is to come up with a relatively non-complex explainer on how the model works and why we should have confidence that it is accurate enough to use.

 ![Example of the predictive model output]({{ "/notes/assets/arch_predict/model_example.jpg" | relative_url }})